aws/serverless-application-model/docs/safe_lambda_deployments.rst

           PostTraffic: !Ref PostTrafficLambdaFunction
         # Provide a custom role for CodeDeploy traffic shifting here, if you don't supply one
         # SAM will create one for you with default permissions
-        Role: !Ref IAMRoleForCodeDeploy # Parameter example, you can pass an IAM ARN
+        Role: !GetAtt IAMRoleForCodeDeploy.Arn # Parameter example, you can pass an IAM ARN

   AliasErrorMetricGreaterThanZeroAlarm:
     Type: "AWS::CloudWatch::Alarm"